fastpm/fastpm/README.rst

 - lua : Lua library [LUA]_

+FastPM shared a majority of the particle mesh code with the `pmesh` python package.

 The source code of FastPM is distributed under GPLv3, with the exception files in lua directory distributed under any appropriate license of lua.